Assembly of Constructible Factorization Algebras: Background on (constructible) factorization algebras

 \begin{defn} Conical manifolds and conical disks are defined by mutual induction: \begin{enumerate} \item A stratified space \(X\) is called a \emph{conical manifold} if it is second countable Hausdorff and the collection of embedded conical disks forms a basis for the topology of \(X\).

 If \(X\) is nonempty then we say that \(X\) is \emph{of dimension} \(N\) or \(\leq N\) if all these embedded conical disks are of dimension \(N\) or \(\leq N\), respectively.
-We declare the empty conical manifold to be of dimension \(-1\). \item A \emph{conical disk} is a stratified space isomorphic to
+We declare the empty conical manifold \footnote{ The empty space \(\emptyset\) is a conical manifold with empty stratification.
+Its set of embedded conical disks (which is empty) is vacuously a basis. } to be of dimension \(-1\). \item A \emph{conical disk} is a stratified space isomorphic to

 where \(n\in\naturals\) and \(X\) is a compact conical manifold.
 If \(X\) is of dimension \(k\) or \(\leq k\) then we declare \(\stratdisk{X}{n}\) to be of dimension \(k+n+1\) or \(\leq k+n+1\), respectively. \end{enumerate} \end{defn}